 Urgent questions that appeal to both faculty members and undergraduate students include thorny issues like humanitarian intervention; the balance of truth, justice, reconciliation and post-conflict peace-making; the persistence of poverty and an expanding underclass deprived of basic rights in developed nations; the impact of the “war on terror” on international relations and privacy; the relationship between rights, environmental justice and climate change; and new rights frontiers in science demand a multidisciplinary approach.

-Beginning is Spring of 2013, RightsConnect launched an examination of the study of human rights in contemporary universities by hosting a series of speakers who had expertise in both university-level teaching and human rights.
+In Spring of 2013, RightsConnect launched an examination of the study of human rights in contemporary universities by hosting a series of speakers who had expertise in both university-level teaching and human rights.
 This series of public talks and meetings with students by prominent human rights thinkers who are also educators was a coordinated effort to rethink the role of universities in human rights education.
 LEARN MORE ABOUT THE SPEAKERS